linux-integrity/ima-doc/event-log-format.rst

 The buffer contains a variable length buffer whose contents is determined by the :ref:`n-ng` field.
 The :ref:`n-ng` field is not a file name.

-When triggered by the measure :ref:`func-key-check` policy rule, it measures data as it is loaded on different :ref:`keyrings`.
-The :ref:`n-ng` field is the nul terminated name:

-* :ref:`dot-ima-1`
-* :ref:`dot-builtin-trusted-keys-1`
-* :ref:`dot-blacklist-1`
-* others to be documented

 When triggered by the measure :ref:`func-critical-data` policy rule, it measures data such as the SELinux state.
 The :ref:`n-ng` field